 2. Float variants on social media

 Your owned media properties are a great place to run experiments and tests, because you’re in the most control of the precise content experience you serve up to audiences.
-But running experiments on shared media channels makes for more opportunities.
+But running experiments on shared media channels makes for more opportunities for your eCommerce business.

-Social media can be an awesome petri dish for you to experiment with different content types and topics.
+Social media can be an awesome petri dish for you to experiment with different types of content and topics.
 It’s relatively inexpensive to float various options and measure engagement based on limited budget ad buys, and with so much activity on the different channels, you’ll receive results pretty speedily.

-You can run paid Facebook ads and Instagram posts, and measure engagement levels for the different topics and formats you float.
+You can run paid Facebook ads, Instagram posts, youtube videos, or post on another of the many social media platforms available and measure engagement levels for the different topics and formats you float.
 Reddit is another useful tool for researching issues that concern your target audience, but instead of rolling out different posts yourself, you can use it to search and filter the content that’s already there to see what generates the most responses.